Phoenix Runaway Trailer Accident Attorneys

 - The trucking company: These companies hire drivers to operate their trucks, and they must ensure that their drivers are qualified, trained in safety regulations.
 They can be held responsible for most bad behavior on the part of truck drivers.
 When a trucking company fails to ensure that a driver is competent, qualified, and understands the rules of the road, they can be held liable.

 - Third parties: Other parties that helped load or maintain the truck may also be found liable in a trailer accident.
 This can include the company that hired the loader, or the broker that originally arranged for the cargo to be shipped.
 Determining who the third parties are requires an extensive investigation that can present its own challenges.

 Filing a civil claim against a truck driver, trucking company, or anyone who works for them can be overwhelming.
 Trucking companies have their own teams of lawyers, and a book of tactics that can stall a case entirely.
 They may offer a settlement just to avoid a lawsuit, and that settlement will rarely be enough to cover the cost of the victim’s injuries.

-If you want help getting compensation that will cover your medical bills, your injuries, your emotional and mental trauma, your physical therapy, your lost income, and other damages, you need The Husband and Wife Law Team.
-For a free consultation from a top-rated Phoenix truck accident attorney, contact Breyer Law Offices, P.C., at (602) 457-6222.
+If you want help getting compensation that will cover your medical bills, your injuries, your emotional and mental trauma, your physical therapy, your lost income, and other damages, you need The Husband & Wife Law Team.
+For a free consultation from a top-rated Phoenix truck accident attorney, call (602) 457-6222.